 Accommodation in Nairobi

-When searching for accommodation in Nairobi, expats will need to keep a number of things in mind.
-Whether planning to live in the suburbs in a freestanding house with its own garden, in a townhouse that forms part of a complex, or in an apartment, considerations such as budget, commute time, and security should be at the forefront of the decision-making process.
+Regardless of whether expats are planning to live in the suburbs in a freestanding house with its own private garden, in a townhouse that forms part of a complex or in an apartment, several things must be kept in mind when searching for accommodation in Nairobi.
+Considerations such as budget and cost of living, commute time and security should be at the forefront of the decision-making process.

 Types of accommodation in Nairobi

 In the city centre, most accommodation is in the form of apartments.
-The further outside of the city centre one moves, the more spacious living arrangements become.
-One can find standalone houses on large plots.
-There are also complexes primarily made up of townhouses and semi-detached houses.
+Generally, the further outside of the city centre one moves, the more spacious living arrangements become.
+This includes standalone houses on large plots, complexes that are often made up of townhouses and semi-detached houses.

 Finding accommodation in Nairobi

-There are plenty of real estate and relocation agents in Nairobi that can help organise accommodation, and many specialise in a particular geographical area.
+When looking for a home in Nairobi, a real estate agent is likely one’s best bet.
+There are plenty of real estate firms and relocation companies in Nairobi, some are Kenyan-based and some operate internationally across the region.
+They can help organise accommodation, and many specialise in a particular geographical area.

 Renting accommodation in Nairobi

-Leases are typically a year long, with a deposit of one to three months' of rent required.
-Utilities are not usually included in the rental price, and are an extra expense for the tenant.
+Utilities, including electricity, water and internet, are not usually included in the rental price and are an extra expense for the tenant.

-Additionally, security costs will need to be considered.
+Additionally, security costs will need to be considered as home safety is a concern in Nairobi.
 In complexes or apartment buildings, security costs may be bundled in with the rental cost or may be shared between residents.
 If living in a standalone house, expats will need to make their own security arrangements – 24-hour guard services, which many local security companies offer, are highly recommended.
 Again, this is an extra cost that expats will need to budget for.